Geodan/pg2b3dm/README.md

 When the type is numeric[]/numeric[][], it is checked if all the items contain 3 (vector3) or 16 values (mat4) .
 If so, the vec3 or mat4 type is used.

+Null values are not supported in arrays (including vector3 and matrix types).

 When other types are used, there will be a exception.